Binnie Hale: Life and career

-Hale was born in Liverpool.
-Her father, Robert Hale, and younger brother, Sonnie Hale, were actors.
+Hale was born in West Derby, Liverpool.
+Her father, John Robert Hale-Minro, and younger brother, Sonnie Hale, were actors.

 Hale was one of the most successful stars in London in the 1920s and 1930s, known for her vivacity, and able to sing leading roles in operetta as well as musicals and revue.
-She debuted in 1916 in three productions: the musical comedy Follow the Crowd, followed by the revue We’re All In It, both at the old Empire Theatre, and in the small role of Annette in the musical Houp La! at the newly opened St. Martin's Theatre.
+She debuted in 1916 in three productions: the musical comedy Follow the Crowd, followed by the revue We’re All in It, both at the old Empire Theatre, and in the small role of Annette in the musical Houp La! at the newly opened St. Martin's Theatre.
 After this, she played in several revues and musical comedies, including 150 Pound Revue (1917), Charlotte in The Kiss Call (1919), Just Fancy and Jumble Sale (1920), Betty in My Nieces (1921), Helen in the London production of Katinka (1923), Puppets and The Odd Spot (both 1924).
 In 1924, she married the English actor Jack Raine, with whom she had appeared in The Dippers, by Ben Travers in 1922 and in The Odd Spot.
 They had a daughter, Patricia, born in 1930.
-The marriage ended in divorce about 1934.
+The marriage ended in divorce in 1935.

 She finally starred in the title role of a hit musical, No, No, Nanette, in 1925 at the Palace Theatre.
 She also played the title role in the London production of Sunny (1926).
 She began her film career in 1927 in the short film On with the Dance, with Leslie Henson and her brother.
 She was Jill in the long-running British musical Mr. Cinders (1929).
 Her recording of the song "Spread a Little Happiness" from that musical is possibly her best remembered recording.
 Mr. Cinders was the first of three shows in which she appeared with Bobby Howes.
 Next, she starred in the title role of Nippy (1930); in Bow Bells, together with her father (1932); and The Dubarry as Jeanne (1932 UK tour).